-Westchester DWI lawyer Marcia Payton has handled countless DWI cases.
-For over 15 years, she has been defending the rights of the accused and fighting on behalf of her clients in court.
+Our Westchester DWI lawyers have handled countless DWI cases.
+For over 15 years, they have been defending the rights of the accused and fighting on behalf of their clients in court.

-With her dedicated services, it may be possible to get your charges lessened or even dismissed.
-Call (914) 712-6878 to schedule a free consultation with her—we even schedule meetings after-hours.
+With their dedicated services, it may be possible to get your charges lessened or even dismissed.
+Call (914) 712-6878 to schedule a free consultation—we even schedule meetings after-hours.
 Our team always provides clients with personalized attention.

 Tell us about your situation in a complimentary, no-obligation, and strictly confidential case evaluation.
 Call (914) 712-6878 today.